 Ucore Rare Metals Inc is focused on developing REE resources and commercializing Innovation Metals Corp.’s (its wholly-owned subsidiary) RapidSX essential metals separation technology for the mining/metals extraction industry while adhering to ESG principles.
 The company provides separation and mining services.
 In addition, the company is expanding its Bokan Mountain HREE resource, which is located near Ketchikan.

 Ucore Rare Metals Inc. has a market capitalization of 43,684,876.
 Trading at $0.89 as of March 24, 2022 (4:38 PM), analysts predict that this stock has bright future prospects.
-Despite being a penny stock, the current development in the rare earth metals sector will surely act as a catalyst for this company.
+Despite being a penny stock to buy, the current development in the rare earth metals sector will surely act as a catalyst for this company.

 Appia Rare Earths & Uranium Corp.
 (CSE:API)